 The NFS 2016:6 regulations specify discharge requirements for total nitrogen for agglomerations with 10,000 population equivalents and upwards and that have discharge points in the coastal area from the Norwegian border up to and including the municipality of Norrtälje or in the runoff areas to this coastal area.
 Compliance with discharge requirements in respect of total nitrogen can be achieved in several ways.
-Either as a minimum reduction of 70 per cent as an annual mean value, or as a maximum permitted level as an annual mean value (15 mg/l for urban communities between 10,000 and 100,000 population equivalents, or 10 mg/l for urban communities larger than 100,000 population equivalents).
-If the reduction requirement is applied, natural degradation (retention) before the residual discharge reaches the coast may also be included.
+Either as a minimum reduction of 70 percent as an annual mean value, or as a maximum permitted level as an annual mean value (15 mg/l for urban communities between 10,000 and 100,000 population equivalents, or 10 mg/l for urban communities larger than 100,000 population equivalents).
 However, it is always possible to specify stricter requirements according to the Environmental Code in licensing processes in individual cases, depending on local needs.